Bina Devi: Career

 Referring to her own mushroom cultivation, she said: "Due to this farming, I got respect.
-I became a sarpanch.
+I became a sarpanch of Dhauri Panchayat in Bihar.
 It is a pleasure for me that many women like myself are getting the opportunity to train."

+Recently she was also awarded with 'Pratibha Samman' at the Matri Shakti Sammelan in Munger, Bihar.
+The event was organized at Lakhisarai, Munger on December 25, 2023.